 Tradescantias in general are very tolerant of regular indoor humidity levels.
 However, I’ve found that they often appreciate a bit more humidity.
 While they don’t necessarily need a humidifier like our dramatic and difficult friends calatheas do, they appreciate a misting with a water bottle every now and then.

 Nanouks are happy in all normal household temperatures, meaning between about 55 and 80 degrees Fahrenheit.
 It is not a hardy plant for outdoors in most areas, though.
 If you live in USDA hardiness zones 10, 11, or 12, you can probably keep it outdoors all year.
 For us?
 No way, sadly.

 Soil, fertilizer, and potting

 This plant does not typically need fertilizer.
-IN fact, many potting soils come with slow-release fertilizers in them, so make sure to check if yours does.
+In fact, many potting soils come with slow-release fertilizers in them, so make sure to check if yours does.
 Otherwise, if you choose to fertilize your plant with a houseplant fertilizer or something similar, it might over-fertilize it.
 Which plants don’t like.

 Tradescantia nanouk care and propagation

 Tradescantia nanouk is a prolific grower, meaning that you might need to prune or repot it frequently.
 When doing so, why not propagate a few pieces?
 Tradescantia nanouk is incredibly easy to propagate.
-It’s very similar to tradescantia zebrina (wandering jew).
+It’s very similar to tradescantia zebrina (wandering dude).
 Here’s how you can do it.

 Tradescantia nanouk propagation by division